bump-sh/docs/src/_help/specification-support/extensions.md

 ### Add topics to your documentation (`x-topics`)

 We created a custom property to enrich your documentation.
-This vendor-specific property helpsto add more context paragraphs in your generated documentation.
+This vendor-specific property helps to add more context paragraphs in your generated documentation.
 Find out more in our [dedicated section](/help/enhance-documentation-content/topics/).

 ### Custom code sample examples (`x-codeSamples`)